Forced Marriage of Children Happens in America, Too

 Naila Amin appeared to have an ordinary American childhood.
 She lived in a middle-class house on Long Island, New York.
 Her parents doted on her.
 None of her teachers or neighbors could have guessed that she had been betrothed to a man since age 8.

-At 13, Amin was forced to marry the 26-year-old man during a family trip to Pakistan.
+At 13, Amin was forced to marry the then 26-year-old man during a family trip to Pakistan.
 She returned to middle school in New York afterward.
 She did not take the marriage seriously.
 Her American life carried on as usual.
 She pierced her nose.
 She started dating in high school.

 Her parents disapproved of her behavior.
 When she was 15, they moved with her to Pakistan, where her husband raped her night after night.
 She tried to swallow bleach, although she couldn’t bring herself to drink enough of the pungent liquid to die.